meilisearch/documentation/guides/introduction/quick_start_guide.md

 The code above comes in multiple parts:

-- The first four lines of the `<body`> add both `searchbox and`hits`elements.`instant-meilisearch` adds the search bar and search results in these elements.
+- The first four lines of the `<body>` add both `searchbox` and `hits` elements.
+Ultimately, `instant-meilisearch` adds the search bar and search results in these elements.
 - `<script src="..">` tags are [CDNs](https://en.wikipedia.org/wiki/Content_delivery_network) that import libraries needed to run `instant-meilisearch`.
 - The JavaScript part is where you customize `instant-meilisearch`.